How to install Joomla on XAMPP (Local Host)

 Username: Assuming you haven't been tinkering with XAMPP, this should be 'root' (without the quotation marks)

-Database name: It's a good idea to make this the same as your installation folder, just so that it's easier to identify if you have a few sites further down the line.
+that it's easier to identify if you have a few sites further down the

 Table prefix: Feel free to change this if required, but note that it must end in an 'underscore' and ideally be 3 or 4 characters long.